mikekeith52/Police-shootings-insights_updated/README.md

 In both rounds of analyses, the data suggests that officers with active body cameras are more likely to have killed a black individual, and this is a highly significant input.
 I've spent a little bit of time thinking about this, and I believe the most likely explanation is this is reflective of how news is consumed in America.
 The Washington Post documentation suggests that this variable is assigned a True value only when the active body camera is mentioned in the associated story of the police killing.
 It is not actually explicitly determined by whether the officer was wearing an active body camera.
 What this suggests to me is that in news stories about blacks being killed, the question of whether the officer was wearing a body camera is more likely to come up.
 These types of killings are viewed as more scandalous in our society than when a white person is killed (usually) and one of the first things we want to know, no matter what side of the political aisle we're on, is if we can see the camera to decide for ourselves whether the killing was justified or not.
 This makes more sense to me than the body camera coming into the decision-making of the officer to kill a black or white individual to such a large degree.

 ![](https://github.com/mikekeith52/Police-shootings-insights_updated/blob/master/img/body_camera_boxplot.png)

-### Seasons
-Seasons (winter vs. fall vs. spring vs. summer) appear to play a negligible role in predicting the outcome of interest in this dataset.
-That is not unsurprising, although it should be noted that the Random Forest model did not find these variables completely unhelpful.